SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 ```

 ## Inline CSS
-An inline style may be used to apply a unique style for a single element.
+An inline style can be used to apply a unique style for a single element.

 To use inline styles, add the `style` attribute to the relevant element.
 The style attribute can contain any CSS property.

-Example of Inlince CSS:
+Example of Inline CSS:
 [html]
 <p class="codepen" data-height="202" data-theme-id="39135" data-default-tab="html,result" data-user="atanas-atanasov-the-scripter" data-slug-hash="MWaWNEb" style="height: 202px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="MWaWNEb">
 </p>